Lmcourt/tea_subscription_api/README.md

 ## Tea Subscription API
-This is a REST API for a tea subscription service.
+This is a REST API for a tea subscription service to:
+- View a customer's active and cancelled subscriptions
+- Create a tea subscription for a customer
+- Cancel a subscription

 ### Primary Technologies